Sicilian Culture: A Journey Through History, Art, and Cuisine

 Sicily has a long history.
 The island has been inhabited since prehistoric times.
 But it wasn't until the Greeks arrived that Sicily became an important cultural, political, and commercial center.

-The good times came to an end in 241 BC.
-That's when the Romans conquered the island.
+The good times came to an end in 241 BC, when the Romans conquered the island.

 The Roman Empire was the superpower of its time.
 They were renowned for their military prowess.